-While many believe that June 5, 1981 is the date of the first published report of a disease which would later become known as AIDS was published by the Centers for Disease Control and Prevention concerning five previously healthy gay men in Los Angeles who died from rare infections which were normally easily curable .
-The first real published report actually appeared in a New York gay newspaper The New York Native three weeks earlier.
+While many believe that June 5, 1981 is the date of the first published report about the deadly disease which would later be called AIDS by the Centers for Disease Control and Prevention concerning five previously healthy gay men in Los Angeles who died from rare infections which were normally easily curable .
+The first actual published mention appeared in a New York City’s gay newspaper The New York Native three weeks earlier by Dr, Lawrence Mass.

 After Mass was assured by the Centers for Disease Control in Atlanta that there was no evidence of an emerging “gay cancer,” Mass wrote an article titled, “Disease Rumors Largely Unfounded,” which began:

 Last week there were rumors that an exotic new disease had hit the gay community in New York.
 Here are the facts.
 From the New York City Department of Health, Dr. Steve Phillips explained that the rumors are for the most part unfounded.
 Each year, approximately 12 to 24 cases of infection with a protozoa-like organism, pneumocystis carinii, are reported in the New York City area.
 The organism is not exotic; in fact, it’s ubiquitous.
 But most of us have a natural or easily acquired immunity.

 “What’s unusual about the cases reported this year, is that eleven of them were not obviously compromised hosts.
 The possibility there exists that a new, more virulent strain of the organism may have been ‘community acquired.’”
 But Mass reported that there was not enough evidence (yet) to make a clear connection between the new disease and the gay community

 But the CDC was wrong and it wouldn’t be long before that link was made.